rhwhite/numeric_old_2022/docs/gradsyllabus20.rst

 plots, you may wish to include a summarizing table.
 If you do not understand the scope of a problem, please ask.
 The time scales given in the Contents section are based on 9 hours/week.
-Help with the labs is available 1) through a mailing list so you can contact your classmates and ask them 2) during the weekly scheduled lab or 3) directly from the instructors.
+Help with the labs is available 1) through piazza on Connect so you can contact your classmates and ask them 2) during the weekly scheduled lab or 3) directly from the instructors.
 Assignments and the project are expected on time.
 Late ones will be marked and then the mark will be multiplied by